 “I don’t know what you mean,” Tridees said flatly.

 “Oh, come now,” Siri said.
 “You didn’t honestly expect me to sleep with the man and not find out he has no tongue?
 That he cannot speak?
-That he’s virtually a child.
+That he’s virtually a child?
 I doubt he can even go to the privy without help from some servants to explain what to do.”

 Tridees flushed with anger.

 He really does care, Siri thought with an abstract interest.
 Or, at least, insulting his God King insults him.
-He’s more devoted than I would have given him credit for.
+He’s more devoted than I would have given him credit.

 So, it probably wasn’t about money.
 She couldn’t be sure, but she suspected that this was not the type of man to sell out his religion or execute his God because of bribes or outside influence.
 Whatever the reasonings for what was happening inside the palace, it probably had to do with true religious conviction.

 Revealing what she knew about Susebron was a gamble.
-She figured that Tridees would guess that she knew anyway, and so it would be better to indicate that she thought Susebron a fool with the mind of a child.
+She figured that Tridees would guess that anyway, and so it would be better to indicate that she thought Susebron a fool with the mind of a child.
 Give away one bit of information, but add a bit of deception to it to turn her opponents the wrong direction.
 If they assumed that she thought Susebron a fool, they wouldn’t suspect an alliance between her and her husband.

-Truth be told, Siri wasn’t sure she was doing the right thing.
+Truth be told, Siri wasn’t sure if she was doing the right thing.
 She had no experience with politics--only half-remembered lessons and vague advice.
 And yet, her father had often said that the quickest way to teach a man to swim was to push him into a lake.
-Not the best, perhaps, but the quickest.
+It wasn’t the best way, perhaps, but the quickest.

 She needed to learn, or Susebron would die.
 And the only way to learn was to do.
 She didn’t have much, but she did have something that the priests wanted.
 Her womb.

 It seemed that she could hold it for ransom effectively, for Tridees pushed down his anger, and maintained a semblance of calmness.
 He glanced up at the palace, turning from her.
 “Do you know much about the history of this kingdom?” he asked.
 “After your family departed, of course.”